Container serving trolley with wheels

-The Barboy is a perfect example of Panton's approach to designing flexible living space: The bar cabinet can be moved easily and quickly on its four chrome-plated castors, while offering plenty of space for contents of all kinds.
+The Barboy is a perfect example of Panton's approach to designing flexible apartment space: The bar cabinet can be moved easily and quickly on its four chrome castors, while offering plenty of space for contents of all kinds.

-When closed, nothing interferes with the cylindrical form and clean lines of the Barboy .
-When open, the multi-part piece of furniture offers three differently sized compartments, of which the two upper compartments can be swung out.
-In the compartments there is space for all kinds of bar accessories - from numerous bottles and glasses to corkscrews and coasters, everything can be stored in the wooden Barboy under.
+When closed, nothing interferes with the cylindrical shape and clean lines of the Barboy .
+When open, the multi-part piece of furniture offers three different sized compartments, of which the two upper compartments can be swung out.
+In the compartments is space for any bar accessories - from numerous bottles to glasses to corkscrews or coasters, everything comes in the wood-made Barboy under.

-Since Verner Panton was an advocate of flexibility and versatility, the purpose of the Barboy is not limited to the house bar: the rolling helper can also be used in the living room, bathroom or kitchen - everywhere where things should be stored and mobile.
+Since Verner Panton was a proponent of flexibility and versatility, the intended use of the Barboy but not limited to the home bar: also in the living room, bathroom or kitchen, the rolling helper is well usable - just everywhere where things should be stowed and mobile.

 Every Verpan product comes with a certificate of authenticity.
-This certificate guarantees that the products are original and still manufactured by Verpan according to the strict quality specifications of Verner Panton.
+This certificate guarantees that the products are original and still manufactured by Verpan according to Verner Panton's strict quality specifications.